FREE SHIPPING on orders over $65 International: over $250

 Yancha Tea History

-Oolong tea as we know it originated during 16th century Ming Dynasty.
+Oolong tea as we know it originated during 16th century at the end of Ming and start of the Qing Dynasty.
 For hundreds of years, the Emperors of China would drink compressed tea in the form of tea cakes which was cultivated and produced in Fujian tea gardens.
 However, the production of tea cakes was becoming too expensive since it required a lot of labor.
-The Emperor requested that from now on, he gets his tea in loose leaf form.
+The then-Ming Emperor requested that from now on, he gets his tea in loose leaf form.

 Compared to other types of Oolong tea, Wuyi Yancha is twisted into strips instead of being rolled.
 The tea is usually darker and smokier.